A Million Strong: Repairing, Rebuilding, and Reimagining New York City public schools for ALL our Kids

 CUNY has seen enrollment declines, increased rates of course withdrawal, and other signs that the pandemic is slowing students’ progress to degrees.
 Several sources show this is part of a broader trend for low-income students and students of color to cancel or delay their plans for higher education, especially in community colleges.
 We should work with philanthropy, employers, and CUNY to reach out to students who stopped out or delayed enrollment in CUNY during the pandemic, especially community college students, and encourage them to restart their educational plans, based on lessons learned from previous efforts.
 Continuing College Bridge programs that were philanthropically funded during COVID could reduce “summer melt” before rising first-year students matriculate.

-Invest in NYC Libraries as Neighborhood Learning Assets
+Investing in New York City Libraries as Neighborhood Learning Assets

 With 214 libraries across New York City, there is a library building in every neighborhood.
 Moreover, they provide a deep and rich set of needed services for New Yorkers of all ages and backgrounds, but they do not all provide the same benefits to their surrounding area.
 Opening all libraries, in all neighborhoods, seven days a week will allow libraries to serve as catalysts for social and economic infrastructure within our communities for New Yorkers of all ages, and, in particular, provide greater access for early learning, digital learning, workforce development, and emergency preparedness training.

 Libraries can play a leadership role in developing and resourcing culturally responsive learning materials and opportunities to support schools and communities, but must be supported to work with the DOE on this.
-Exemplary libraries such as the Schomburg Center and the Flushing Library build local, national, and international cultural resources, rooted in NYC’s diverse population; local NYC educators and students should be benefiting.
+Exemplary libraries such as the Schomburg Center and the Flushing Library build local, national, and international cultural resources, rooted in NYC’s diverse population; local New York City educators and students should be benefiting.

 We will expand all libraries’ capacities as resources for early and family learning, such as the national Family Learning Place and the Queens Public Library Kick off to Kindergarten models, and complement this role with centralized information on other neighborhood family and children’s support services that are proven contributors to healthy starts.

-Libraries can also serve as engines for economic and infrastructural development through innovative revenue and partnership models.
+Libraries can also serve as engines for economic and infrastructural development by providing lifelong learning opportunities for New Yorkers.
+Expanding investment in the following areas will build on libraries’ existing best practices, particularly as we face high unemployment rates and the need for a citywide recovery: on-site and online free skills-building for adults in English-language fluency; computer and job skills; on-site and online job and career fairs with industry experts; and family digital use skill building to accelerate access to all educational resources.
+In addition, through innovative revenue and partnership models, efficiencies and new revenues streams can be found to sustain these and other services.
 One model to consider could include reserving library space for commercial use as long as it doesn’t intrude on libraries’ community building and educational functions.
-Housing city agency offices in libraries would also provide additional revenue to libraries while providing centralized hubs for accessing government services like those provided by the Department of the Aging and the Department of Health and Mental Hygiene.
+Housing City agency offices in libraries would also provide additional revenue to libraries while providing centralized hubs for accessing government services like those provided by the Department for the Aging and the Department of Health and Mental Hygiene.